Mt. El Plomo (5.424 masl) Expedition

 We include:

-• Pick up at home, hotel, hostel, airport or meeting point previously agreed with client.
+• Pick up at home, hotel, hostel, airport or meeting point previously agreed with the client within the urban radius of Santiago or point that is within the route or route of the activity.

 • Snack / Breakfast.